 - For the first (theory) part, you get the result immediately.

-- For the second (practical) part, you get the result immediately too.
+- For the second (practical) part too, you get the test result almost instantly.

 - For the final part, you won’t get the result immediately.
 It takes some time.
 I suspect the last part is examined manually while the first two parts aren’t.